RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Identity & Governance Ninja/Challenge 2 : Contoso – Securing Access Control.md

         ▪ Ability to add application registrations.
         ▪ Ability to manage Licenses
     o Azure Subscription
-        ▪ Must have Reader access on Azure subscription named <br >“Test-Dev.”
+        ▪ Must have Reader access on Azure subscription named “Test-Dev.”
         ▪ Must be able to start/stop Virtual machines hosted in that subscriptions across all resource groups
         ▪ Must be able to create virtual machines and dependent